Jose Abad Santos, Davao Occidental

-Jose Abad Santos, officially the Municipality of Jose Abad Santos (Lungsod sa Jose Abad Santos; Bayan ng Jose Abad Santos), is a 1st class municipality in the province of Davao Occidental, Philippines.
+Jose Abad Santos, officially the Municipality of Jose Abad Santos (Lungsod sa Jose Abad Santos; Bayan ng Jose Abad Santos), is a municipality in the province of Davao Occidental, Philippines.
 According to the 2020 census, it has a population of 73,381 people.

 History

-The Municipality of Jose Abad Santos was formerly a part of Malita town.
-Barrios Batulaki (5,181) and Caburan (6,197) seceded and established as a separate town on August 1, 1948, and was originally named "Trinidad".
-The barrio of Caburan became its poblacion or town center.
-In 1954, the municipality was renamed by Republic Act no. 1206, in honor of José Abad Santos, Chief Justice of the Supreme Court of the Philippines, who was executed by the Japanese invading forces during World War II.
+The Municipality of Jose Abad Santos was formerly a part of Malita town, then in the undivided province of Davao.
+Barrios Batulaki and Caburan seceded and established as a separate town on August 1, 1948, and was originally named Trinidad.
+Barrio Caburan became its poblacion or town center.
+On April 20, 1955, the municipality was renamed by virtue of Republic Act No. 1206, in honor of José Abad Santos, the Chief Justice of the Supreme Court of the Philippines who was executed by the Japanese invading forces during World War II.

+On May 8, 1967, the municipality became part of Davao del Sur, when Davao was divided under Republic Act No. 4867.
+On June 11, 1978, the islands of Sarangani and Balut were carved out from the municipality to form the new municipality of Sarangani, through Presidential Decree No. 1550 signed by President Ferdinand Marcos.
+On October 28, 2013, the municipality was ceded to Davao Occidental as a result of a plebiscite, in which the majority of voters approved the creation of the new province.

 On January 1, 2021, Barangay Caburan experienced a nearby earthquake.
-Two days later, Jose Abad Santos became the apex of a diarrhea outbreak.
+Two days later, the town became the center of a diarrhea outbreak.